Morelia Cathedral: History

-There are several rooms such as the capitulary and the sacristy, where you can find old paintings and furniture from the 17th and 19th centuries, despite the many lootings that the Morelia cathedral suffered during the war of independence and the revolution, it still preserves great works of artistic, religious and historical value, inside there are several sculptures such as a majestic Christ dating from the 16th century, better known as the Lord of the Sacristy, we can also see paintings by prominent artists such as Miguel Cabrera and Juan Rodríguez Juárez, same that are preserved in the sacristy and in the chapter house.
+There are several rooms such as the capitulary and the sacristy, where you can find old paintings and furniture from the 17th and 19th centuries, despite the many lootings that the Morelia cathedral suffered during the war of independence and the Mexican Revolution, it still preserves great works of artistic, religious and historical value.
+Inside there are several sculptures, such as a majestic Christ dating from the 16th century, better known as the Lord of the Sacristy.
+It also includes paintings by prominent artists such as Miguel Cabrera and Juan Rodríguez Juárez, and others are preserved in the sacristy and in the chapter house.

 The Cathedral of Morelia has an impressive tubular organ from the beginning of the 20th century, called "San Gregorio Magno", it is German-made and has 4600 voices or flutes, it replaces the old Spanish organ from the 18th century, of which only the wood facades that decorate the tubular organ are preserved.

 The exterior of the cathedral is an enormous colossus of pink quarry stone (very frequent material in the region) with two large Baroque-style towers, each more than 65 meters high, it has a triple façade with carved altarpieces, its beautiful wrought-iron grille from the 19th century limits the atrium, in the temple we can appreciate a "Latin cross" type plant with a length of 96 meters, the main Baroque style facade is composed of three levels and unlike other New Spanish cities it faces the main avenue of the city and not the square, on the main portal we can see bas-reliefs and sculptures that refer to the resurrection, the adoration of the shepherds, as well as the adoration of the magicians.